8 Critical Reasons Why Parent Teacher Meetings Are Important

 Parents have a reasonably good idea about their child’s interests, needs, likes, dislikes, preferences and routines, among others.

-Sharing the same with the educators during meetings will not only help them be empathetic about the child’s needs and requirements, it also helps to make necessary modifications to their approach during teacher-child interactions.
+Sharing the same with the educators during parent-teacher meetings will not only help them be empathetic about the child’s needs and requirements, it also helps to make necessary modifications to their approach during teacher-child interactions.

 Most of all, it helps the child better relate to his or her peers in the new environment and connect with the new environment.